Best Zoos and Petting Zoos in and Near Los Angeles!

 (714) 973-6847

-The Orange County Zoo is a small friendly zoo in the middle of Irvine Park.
+The Orange County Zoo is a small, friendly zoo in the middle of Irvine Park.
 The zoo focuses on animals and plants from the southwestern United States.
-Animals on exhibit include black bears, mountain lions, bald eagle, island foxes, ocelot, red-tailed hawk, great horned owls, porcupine, coyotes, turkey vultures, coati and more.
-The zoo also features a barnyard with domestic goats, jacob sheep, pot-bellied pigs, doves and pheasants.
+Animals on exhibit include black bears, mountain lions, bald eagles, island foxes, ocelots, red-tailed hawks, great horned owls, porcupines, coyotes, turkey vultures, coati and more.
+The zoo also features a barnyard with domestic goats, Jacob sheep, pot-bellied pigs, doves, and pheasants.

 2920 Zoo Dr.